Dhanya Rajendran: Against sensationalism

-Rajendran has also come out against sensationalism in news media by reflecting upon her own experiences as a journalist and the pressures that compel journalists to resort to digging out voyeuristic information in cases related to 'sexual abuse'.
+Dhanya Rajendran has also come out against sensationalism in news media by reflecting upon her own experiences as a journalist and the pressures that compel journalists to resort to digging out voyeuristic information in cases related to 'sexual abuse'.
 She has said that journalists should exercise restraint and shouldn't publish graphic details of a sexual crime since it is not of use to anyone, least of all to the victim or the survivor.

 Awards and accolades

-Rajendran has amassed several awards in her career.
-She was named as one of India’s best entrepreneurs in Fortune magazine’s 40 under 40 list in 2018.
+Dhanya Rajendran has amassed several awards in her career.
+She was named as one of India's best entrepreneurs in Fortune magazine's 40 under 40 list in 2018.
 Rajendran was also awarded Namma Bengaluru media person of the year in 2017.